 A quick reminder that activity analysis and grading entails breaking down the specific patients’ deficits that make it hard for them to perform daily tasks.
 This could be things like left hemiplegia, decreased safety awareness, left neglect, poor standing tolerance, for example.

-Then, you’ll brainstorm all of the activities that address each specific deficit and make it the “just right” challenge for the patient (not too hard, not too easy).
+Then, you’ll brainstorm all of the activities that address each specific deficit and make it the “just right” challenge for the patient (ensuring the task is not too hard, not too easy).

 I struggled with this during fieldwork and thankfully had an understanding CI to teach me, but you’ll earn extra bonus points having this in your skill set before you even start 🙂